DWB-eHealth/security-scanning/README.md

   * Ofcourse, we can change the id and description according to our use case.
   * To ignore the false positive, we need to add the specific false positive as a regex in the skip-regex rule and if we need to ignore the entire file, then we need to add the path of that file as a regex in the skip-files rule.

+  ## EXTENDING TO SECURITY SCANNING
+   * If we are extending this to scan for vulnerabilities as well, then we just need to modify the trivy command that is present in the shell script *security_scan.sh*